 David Piech, M.S.
 (2007): Atlantic Reconnaissance Vortex Message Climatology and Composites and their use in Characterizing Eyewall Cycles.
 Thesis: http://diginole.lib.fsu.edu/etd/888/.
 Currently employed by ImpactWeather, Inc.

 Danielle Manning, M.S.
 (2007): The Utility of the ERA40 Cyclone Phase Space in Trend Diagnosis and North Atlantic Tropical Cyclone Reanalysis.
 Thesis: http://diginole.lib.fsu.edu/etd/2750/.
 Currently employed by NOAA/National Weather Service.

 Andrew Durante, M.S.
 (2006): Forecast confidence measures using NCEP GFS Ensembles.
 Research Webpage Thesis: http://etd.lib.fsu.edu/theses/available/etd-07072006-115847/.
 Currently employed by Constellation Energy, Inc.

 Clark Evans, M.S.
 (2006): Dynamics of the Wind Field Expansion Associated with Extratropically Transitioning Tropical Cyclones.
 Thesis: http://diginole.lib.fsu.edu/etd/439/.
 Currently employed by Univ.
-Wisconsin-Milwaukee as an Assistant Professor.
+Wisconsin-Milwaukee as a tenured Associate Professor.